Paul Pasqualoni: Florida Gators

 Pasqualoni was hired by former Florida head Coach Dan Mullen before the 2020 season.
 He was retained by Billy Napier on December 29, 2021, with a new off field scout role.
 He left in 2022, after being hired by NFL's Carolina Panthers.

+Rhode Island

+Pasqualoni was hired as a defensive analyst for the 2025 season.

 National Football League

 Dallas Cowboys

 Before becoming linebackers coach in 2005, Pasqualoni served as the Cowboys' coach of tight ends for the 2005 season, where he is credited for the continued development of Jason Witten leading to his second consecutive trip to the Pro Bowl.
 On November 8, 2010, Pasqualoni was promoted to interim defensive coordinator resulting from the firing of Wade Phillips, as Phillips served as both head coach and defensive coordinator for the Cowboys.

 Miami Dolphins

 Pasqualoni was hired as the defensive coordinator of the Miami Dolphins on January 22, 2008.

 Pasqualoni was fired by the Dolphins on January 11, 2010.

 Return to Dallas

 He was subsequently hired as the defensive line coach for the Dallas Cowboys.